Blackjack Switch

 Side Bets in Blackjack Switch

-Side Bets in Blackjack SwitchAnother peculiarity of Blackjack Switch is that the game supports a range of side bets which, if won, can earn you higher payouts.
+Side Bets in Blackjack SwitchAnother peculiarity of Blackjack Switch is that the game supports a range of side bets that, if won, can earn you higher payouts.
 These are separate bets and have no impact on the outcome of your two starting hands.
-The interesting thing here is that these side bets mimic certain poker hands like pairs, sets, and quads.
+The interesting thing is that these side bets mimic certain poker hands such as pairs, sets, and quads.
 In Playtech’s online variation of the game, these propositional wagers are called Super Match bets.

-The player is required to post the side bet at the start of the round before any cards have been dealt on the table.
-The side bet is resolved immediately after the initial deal before players make any further decisions regarding their two hands.
+The player is required to post the side bet at the start of the round before any cards have been dealt.
+The side bet is resolved immediately after the initial deal, before players make any further decisions regarding their two hands.

 House Edge and Variance in Blackjack Switch

 House Edge and VarianceThe biggest appeal of this game results from the fact it yields a fairly low house edge, particularly when the player utilizes optimal basic and switching strategies.
-Of course, the precise house advantage the game yields depends on the fixed set of rules laid out by the casino.
+Of course, the precise house advantage depends on the fixed set of rules laid out by the casino.

-A variation of Blackjack Switch where the dealer is required to stand on soft 17 (S17) would yield a slightly smaller house edge than a game that plays under the H17 rule.
-Another variable that needs to be factored in is deck number.
-When more decks are in play the house edge increases slightly.
+A variation of Blackjack Switch in which the dealer is required to stand on soft 17 (S17) yields a slightly smaller house edge than a game that plays under the H17 rule.
+Another variable that needs to be factored in is the number of decks.
+When more decks are in play, the house edge increases slightly.

-The house edge players are fighting depends on whether they are playing online or at a landbased casino.
-In most landbased venues in the US where the game is available, the advantage of the house amounts to around 0.25%.
-Playtech’s online version of Blackjack Switch yields around 0.15% house advantage due to differences in some of the rules.
+The house edge players are fighting depends on whether they are playing online or at a land-based casino.
+In most land-based venues in the United States where the game is available, the advantage of the house amounts to around 0.25%.
+Playtech’s online version of Blackjack Switch yields about a 0.15% house advantage because of differences in some of the rules.

 The Strategy for Blackjack Switch

 Strategy for Blackjack SwitchPlayers can further reduce the house edge for this blackjack variation by applying the optimal strategy.
-The trouble here is said strategy is vastly different from what blackjack players have grown accustomed to.
+The trouble is that this strategy is vastly different from what blackjack players are accustomed to.
 Most players struggle with their switch decisions.

 Switching the top cards is pretty much an intuitive decision with some hands.
-For example, if you start a round with 10-3 and 7-K, it is quite obvious you need to switch the top cards so that the King goes next to the 10 for a solid hard 20 and the 7 goes next to the 3 for a two-card total of 10 which makes for a great doubling opportunity.
-This switch decision is a no-brainer but what about two initial hands like A-5 and K-6?
+For example, if you start a round with 10-3 and 7-K, it is quite obvious you need to switch the top cards so that the King pairs with the 10 for a solid hard 20 and the 7 partners with the 3 for a two-card total of 10, which makes for a great doubling opportunity.
+This switch decision is a no-brainer, but what about two initial hands such as A-5 and K-6?
 You need a strategy for this.

 The first decision you make in this game is whether or not to switch your top cards.
 This decision should be based on which set of two hands is stronger against a particular dealer upcard.
 First, you evaluate the strength of the card the dealer exposes.

-Upcards 7 through Ace put the dealer in a strong position whereas upcards 3 through 6 are considered weak for the dealer.
+Upcards 7 through Ace put the dealer in a strong position, whereas upcards 3 through 6 are considered weak for the dealer.
 The deuce is treated separately because the likelihood of the dealer busting with this upcard is lower in this variation of the game.
-This is to be attributed to the rule which stipulates that the dealer pushes with 22 against all player hands except blackjacks.
+This is due to the rule stipulating that the dealer pushes with 22 against all player hands except blackjacks.
 Once you evaluate the strength of the dealer’s upcard, you need to analyze how strong your initial two hands are.

-One simpler approach you can start with is the switching strategy outlined by gaming mathematician Cindy Liu where the strength of the players’ initial hands is ranked in descending order as follows – 21, 20, 19, A-A, 11, 10, 9, 18/8, and 8-8.
+One simple approach you can start with is the switching strategy outlined by gaming mathematician Cindy Liu, where the strength of the players’ initial hands is ranked in descending order as follows: 21, 20, 19, A-A, 11, 10, 9, 18/8, and 8-8.